Big-Iron-Cheems/sublime-patcher/README.md

 If you want to revert the patch, simply delete the patched binary and rename the backup to the original name.

+## Pre-built Binaries

+If you don't want to build from source, each commit is built by a GitHub Actions workflow and artifacts are available for download.
+You can download the latest artifacts from the [GitHub Actions page](https://github.com/Big-Iron-Cheems/sublime-patcher/actions) by:

+1. Selecting the most recent successful workflow run
+2. Scrolling down to the "Artifacts" section
+3. Downloading the appropriate binary for your platform (Windows, macOS, or Linux)

+_Note: A GitHub account is required to download the artifacts._

 ## Supported versions

 The patcher has been tested with Sublime Text 4 and Sublime Merge 2.